brokiem-pm-pl/SimpleNPCPlayerCount/README.md

 ### 2.0
 - Inital release
 ## Configuring Messages
-If you go to the `plugin_data` folder for SlapperPlayerCount, you will see a config.
+If you go to the `plugin_data` folder for SimpleNPCPlayerCount, you will see a config.
 You can change what the nametag will show for each event with the config.
 ## Usage
 If you are confused, this is the place where you can go for answers.
 I will show how to use this plugin for getting the amount of players in a world, and the amount of players on a server.
 ### World Usage
 When you have this plugin installed, go in-game and get your hands ready:
 (**Note: The arguments must be on the second line of the plugin!**)
-Type up the command to create a normal slapper like normal, with a name and everything:
+Type up the command to create a normal snpc like normal, with a name and everything:

-`/slapper create human MiniGames`
+`/snpc create human MiniGames`

 From here, you want to seperate the amount of players from the name, so you would seperate it with the `{line}` tag.

-`/slapper create human MiniGames{line}`
+`/snpc create human MiniGames{line}`

 Now, since you want to get the amount of players on a world, you want to type in `world` and then the world name, spereated by a `:`.

-Example: `/slapper create human MiniGames{line}world:minigames`
+Example: `/snpc create human MiniGames{line}world:minigames`
 ![WorldCommandExample](create_world_slapper.png)

 Then you get the amount of players on the world: